xiaoyu2006/blog-source/source/_posts/Make-wheels-with-Autotools-C-C.md

 checkTS_LDFLAGS = libts.la
 ```

-Also, if you don't want to type the following commands again:
+Also, if you don't want to type the above commands again:

 ```bash
 $ autoreconf -i